 Shop for Saturn Bomberman on eBay

-Compare to $80 for US copy of Burning Rangers
+Compared to $195 for US copy of Mega Man X4

 This was one of the first solid Sonic the Hedgehog compilations and it remains a hot collectors item for Saturn enthusiasts.
 If you insist on playing the Sonic collection on the Saturn instead of the modern compilations, check out the Japanese release of Sonic Jam to save some serious money.